 Current research areas include:

-- How does climate (and climate change) affect the ability of insect vectors to transmit diseases such as malaria and dengue?
+- How do elements of global change (climate warming, changes in water resources, changes in local ecological features) affect the ability of insect vectors to transmit diseases such as malaria and dengue?

 - How does environmental temperature affect host resistance and parasite/pathogen virulence?

 - What factors determine the adoption (or often non-adoption) of novel pest/vector control strategies?

 If you are interested in possible collaboration on any of these topics (or more generally the main research themes), or in joining us as a postdoc or grad student then do get in touch.